 What common symptoms indicate you may need to replace the Clutch Master Cylinder & Slave Cylinder?

-- Clutch pedal goes all the way to the floor.
+- The clutch pedal goes all the way to the floor.

-- Brake fluid leaking around the clutch pedal.
+- Brake fluid is leaking around the clutch pedal.

 - Not able to change gears.